 Soutard Saint-Emilion 88 Suduiraut Sauternes 93-94 Talbot Saint-Julien 92 du Tertre Margaux 91-92 Teyssier Saint-Emilion 90 Thieuley Bordeaux 86 Trimoulet Saint-Emilion 87 Tronquoy-Lalande Saint-Estéphe 88 Troplong Mondot Saint-Emilion 92-93 Valandraud Saint-Emilion 95 Vieux Château Certan Pomerol 94 Vieux Chateau Mazerat Saint-Emilion 94 Vieux Maillet Pomerol 88 Villars Fronsac 88 Villemaurine Saint-Emilion 87 Virginie de Valandraud Saint-Emilion 90 Vray Croix de Gay Pomerol 88 Yquem Sauternes 97

 Notice - you can put the ratings above in Excel and sort these as you want (f.i. to see the best wines in every commune/district).
-I can offer to send an Excel file with ratings to you free of charge, just provide me with your email.
+I can offer to send you an Excel file with ratings free of charge; provide me with your email.

-All in all, I tasted app.
-294 2014 wines from barrel and app.
-70 and 80 wines from other vintages between 2013 and 1945.
+I tasted around 294 2014 wines from the barrel and between 70 and 80 wines from other vintages between 2013 and 1945.
 I would have tasted more barrel samples, but unfortunately, many properties delivered 4-5 days old barrel samples to Grand Cercle des Vins de Bordeaux, and this was not optimal for me, so I stopped tasting samples after a few hours at Bellefont Belcier.

-I really had a great time during ca. two weeks in Bordeaux (23rd March-4th April).
+I had a great time during ca. two weeks in Bordeaux (23rd March - 4th April).
 I can't hide that primeur tastings this year were affected a lot by feminine charm.
 I say "cheers" to that.
 My best primeur ever, I can say.
-Among many, special thanks to Panos Kakaviatos, Miguel Lecuona, Niko Dukan, Yves Beck, Ying Hui, Laure-Marie Ducloy and Marie von Ahm.
+Thanks to Panos Kakaviatos, Miguel Lecuona, Niko Dukan, Yves Beck, Ying Hui, Laure-Marie Ducloy, and Marie von Ahm.
 Also, big thanks to my Danish friends, Anne and Ivar Bjurner, who followed me for a week before primeur.

 VISITS